vsushko/full-stack-projects/ppmtool/README.md

 ### Technologies

 Architecture of this repo:
-- **Full-stack JavaScript and Java:** The Java programming language is useed in the backend, and React on the frontend.
+- **Full-stack JavaScript and Java:** The Java programming language is used in the backend, and React on the frontend.
 Here is a lists of all the big technologies which is used:
 - **Spring Boot:** Backend Java app
 - **Flowtype**: Type-safe JavaScript
 - **React:** Frontend React app